Meet our team below.

 Zoe Woodward | Fundraising and Business Manager

-Zoe has lived with her husband and two children in Matlock for the last 11 years.
-She studied at Manchester University gaining a BSc (Hons) in International Marketing and Distribution.
+Zoe has lived with her husband and two children in Matlock since 2006.
+She studied at Manchester University gaining a BSc (Hons) in Marketing and Distribution and more recently The Institute of Fundraising Diploma in Fundraising Management.
 For a number of years she owned a jewellery business and prior to that worked in Sales Management in the financial sector.
-She enjoys running, motorbikes, and spending time with her family in the beautiful local countryside.
+She enjoys interior design and studied Interior Styling at Chelsea College of Arts, motorbikes, swimming and spending time with her family in the beautiful local countryside.

 "I am passionate about the support that Helen's Trust provides and we are so lucky that we have access to this help in our community.
 My Dad died at home in an area where this kind of support was not on offer and I know it would have eased the pressure and stress if it had been available.
 It is so important for people to have a choice and although an upsetting time, the positive impact of achieving this can be invaluable to loved ones."

 Rosie Aston | Community Engagement & Fundraising Officer